mauve-nayak/ToDoList-Manager/README.md

 ✨ Features

-Insert Tasks: Rapidly add entries to your list.
+--Insert Tasks: Rapidly add entries to your list.

-View Tasks: Show every task along, with its index number and current status ([ ] or [x]).
+--View Tasks: Show every task along, with its index number and current status ([ ] or [x]).

-Mark as Done: Easily change a task's status from [ ] (To Do) to [x] (Done).
+--Mark as Done: Easily change a task's status from [ ] (To Do) to [x] (Done).

-Delete Tasks: Remove completed or unwanted tasks from the list permanently.
+--Delete Tasks: Remove completed or unwanted tasks from the list permanently.

-Persistence: Every modification is saved automatically to todo_list.txt.
+--Persistence: Every modification is saved automatically to todo_list.txt.

 🛠️ Prerequisites